3d secure guide

 5. The cardholder receives confirmation of a successful payment on the merchant’s website.

-• Low-Value Transactions: Merchants may bypass the authentication process on remote transactions that do not exceed €30, provided velocity limits are met.
-Additional conditions include that the cumulative limit of consecutive contactless transactions without application of SCA must not exceed €100; OR the number of consecutive contactless transactions since the last application of SCA must not exceed five.
+• Low-value transactions: Merchants may bypass the authentication process on remote transactions that do not exceed €30, provided velocity limits are met.
+Additional conditions include that the cumulative limit of consecutive contactless transactions without SCA must not exceed €100, or the number of consecutive contactless transactions since the last application of SCA must not exceed five.

-• Secure Corporate Payments: Merchants may bypass the authentication process on payments made through dedicated corporate processes and protocols.
+• Secure corporate payments: Merchants may bypass the authentication process on payments made through dedicated corporate processes and protocols.

 Why Should You Care About 3D Secure Payments?